‹ Home

 Bar = win strike rate (scaled to the strongest draw).
 Draws with under 30 runs are hidden as too thin to read.

-The read: The Mid-inside (4–6) band is the strongest at
+The read: The Inside (1–3) band is the strongest at

 horses rate alike, the inner gate is a fair tiebreaker, and a genuine chance drawn